verronpro/blog/_posts/2024-06-01-monthly-commit-modular-reorg-on-path-to-2.0.md

 For adopters

 - If you only stamp documents (no custom processors), migrate imports and switch to the preset factories.
-That’s usually a search‑replace.
+That's usually a search‑replace.
 - If you extend the library, do it consciously against `preset` and `api` contracts; open issues if you find a seam missing.